thenarain/Milkybar-world-map--Passport-UI/README.md

 ### CSS Styling
 - The enchanting visual design is meticulously orchestrated in the `style.css` file.
 Every element is perfectly styled, capturing the Milkybar essence.

+## UI Dimensions

+- This UI is optimized for a dimension of 425px * 857px.
+- Responsive features are still under development and will be added in future updates.

 ## Usage

 1. **Open Camera Popup**: Click on the profile image to open the camera popup.
 Grant camera access when prompted.